 - 1. Learn as much as possible about the requirements of the Privacy Act and how these requirements relate to your job.
 This can be accomplished through formal training, on-the-job training, discussions with your supervisor, and reading to keep up with new developments, policy guidelines and operating procedures.
 Acquaint yourself with DCAAI 5410.10, DCAA Privacy Act Program, which contains Privacy Act policies and procedures. - 2.
-Consider how you handle the information you work with, and what measures, if any, you need to take to safeguard the personal information in you possession. - 3.
+Consider how you handle the information you work with, and what measures, if any, you need to take to safeguard the personal information in your possession. - 3.
 Become familiar with the kind of information that is available under the Privacy Act.
+For any questions or concerns, contact the agency's Privacy Officer.

-Certain employees within DCAA components have been designated to provide assistance in meeting the requirements of this law.
-These individuals are "Privacy Act Coordinators" for their respective regions. - 4.
-Respond promptly to requests for information by quickly referring such requests to the responsible official. - 5.
+- 4. Respond promptly to requests for information by quickly referring such requests to the responsible official. - 5.
 Take care that personal information is not disclosed to someone unless that individual, such as another Federal employee, requires the information in the performance of his or her job, or that individual has received prior permission to see the information from the subject of the record, or disclosures of the record are authorized by law.

-In conclusion, it should be noted that this guide has only touched on the main points concerning your rights and responsibilities as a Federal employee under the Privacy Act.
+In conclusion, it should be noted that this pamphlet has only tried to touch on the main points concerning your rights and responsibilities as a Federal employee under the Privacy Act.
 You are urged to become more familiar with DCAA's policies on the Privacy Act and to consult your supervisor whenever you have any questions.